Kualitee/kualitee-iOS-sdk/README.md

 **Objective-C**

 For integration with Objective-C:

-Goto "Build Settings" of Target, Navigate to "Packaging" and Set "Defines Module" -> "Yes".
+1. Goto "Build Settings" of Target, Navigate to "Packaging" and Set "Defines Module" -> "Yes".
+1. Goto "Build Settings" of Target, Navigate to "Build Options" and Set "Always Embed Swift Standard Libraries" -> "Yes", otherwise project/target will not allow standard swift libraries to compile.

 In AppDelegate.h file:
 @class KualiteeSDK;

 In AppDelegate.m file:

 	#import <KualiteeSDK/KualiteeSDK-Swift.h>

 	@implementation AppDelegate